dragon-fire-fly/organisation_app_frontend/README.md

   ![delete modals](documentation/features/delete-modals.png)

 - Selector switch
   The selector switch was designed as there were a few places where multiple versions of a page could be displayed so I wanted a reusable component which could handle each of these instances.
 The switch has a left and right hand side and props are passed to it to determine the text rendered on each side, which side contains a link and the route for the link.
-This makes the component reusable on the profile page (for switching between a user's posts and events) and on the main events page to switch between events in the past and those in the future.
+This makes the component reusable on the profile page (for switching between a user's posts and events), on the main events page to switch between events in the past and those in the future and on individual events to switch between plans and memories.

   ![selector switch](documentation/features/selector-switch.png)